aHaugl/OV_Orbit_BLE_Course/README.md

 ### Step 2 - Enabling some basic application features
 Congratulations!
 You have built and flashed our first application.
 Let's move on by doing some minor modifications.
 If you explore some of the samples from the *nrf* folder in NCS, you'll see that most of them use our logging module, which is what we will use as well.
-In order to do so, please replace the line `#include <sys/printk.h>` with `#include <zephyr/logging/log.h>`.
+In order to do so, add the line `#include <zephyr/logging/log.h>` to include the log header.
 In order to use the log module, we need to add a few things in the prj.conf file.
 You will find it from the application tab (called remote_controller if you didn't change it) -> Input files -> prj.conf.
 At this point, it should just say `#nothing here`.
 </br>

 Open your prj.conf |